SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 \item Abell cluster bound~\cite{abell}:

-\end{itemize} As one can clearly see that the bounds above do not agree to each other.
+\end{itemize} As one can see that the bounds above do not have an overlap to each other.
 We will use one or the other to see the constraints on the model parameter space.